UPHSL-CCS/j4a-pl-teamba/README.md

 In this program, I used Python’s threading module to demonstrate concurrency by running two arithmetic operations, addition and multiplication, simultaneously on separate threads.
 The threads share the same memory space which allows both tasks to overlap in execution time and improve efficiency for time-based operations.
 The main challenge I encountered was understanding the difference between concurrency and parallelism as I initially got confused between multiprocessing, asyncio and threading.
 Through this, I learned that threading represents concurrency where tasks make progress together rather than running in separate processors.

 **Al Jorome (Python Threading)**
-Working on this activity helped me understand how Python’s threading module can be used to run multiple tasks at the same time, which is really useful for things like downloading files concurrently.
+Working on this activity helped me understand how Python's threading module can be used to run multiple tasks at the same time, which is really useful for things like downloading files concurrently.
 By writing and testing the code, I saw how each thread operates independently and how the program waits for all downloads to finish before exiting.
 This hands-on experience made the concept of concurrency much clearer to me, and I realized how important it is for improving the efficiency of programs that handle multiple operations.
 Overall, I found the activity engaging and it gave me practical skills that I can use in future programming projects.

+**Mark Anthony Hernandez (Thread Race Implementation):**
+Implementing the visual thread race program was an exciting challenge that deepened my understanding of concurrent programming and thread synchronization.
+Creating the live progress tracking system taught me how to manage shared resources safely using multiple locks - the `position_lock` for updating racer positions and `result_lock` for recording final results.
+The most fascinating aspect was seeing how threads can run unpredictably; each race produces different winners despite using the same code, which perfectly demonstrates the non-deterministic nature of concurrent execution.
+Building the real-time visualization with progress bars updating every 300ms showed me how threading can be used for interactive applications, not just background processing.
+The biggest challenge was preventing race conditions when multiple threads tried to update the display simultaneously, which I solved using proper synchronization techniques.
+This project made me realize that effective concurrency programming isn't just about making threads run in parallel - it's about carefully orchestrating their interactions to create predictable, safe, and engaging user experiences.
+The visual feedback also made abstract threading concepts much more tangible and easier to understand.

 ---